 If you see yourself reflected in any of the following, this program could be a good match:

-• you may have an undergraduate degree in public health, environmental science, occupational health, or related field, often supplemented by specialized certificates
+• you have an undergraduate degree in public health, environmental science, occupational health, engineering or a related field, and are interested in obtaining a professional development micro-credential

-• you may work with Indigenous communities or on projects affecting vulnerable populations, sensing the need for more holistic approaches
+• you want to work with Indigenous communities or on projects affecting vulnerable populations and sense the need for a safer, healthier approach

-• you're positioning yourself to lead Canada's emerging HIA landscape as regulations evolve and demand grows
+• you're positioning yourself to be a leader in HIA as the global and Canadian landscape evolves and demand grows

-• you want to become the go-to expert who can bridge traditional environmental assessments with comprehensive health impact analysis
+• you want to become the go-to expert who can bridge traditional environmental and social impact assessments with comprehensive health impact analysis

-• you're seeking to advance into senior advisory roles to influence policy development and major project planning
+• you're seeking to advance into senior advisory roles to influence major project planning and decisions

 • you're committed to preventing health harms before they occur rather than responding after damage is done